Academic Catalog

 Professional Academic Advisors in the Center for Academic Advising work primarily with freshmen, sophomore, undeclared, readmitted, transfer, and non-degree seeking students.
 Additionally, the Center serves as a support resource to faculty advisors, facilitates advisor training and development, and plays a vital role in University retention efforts.

-Faculty/IAS Advisors are central to UW-Superior's academic advising structure.
-All faculty and Instructional Academic Staff who have one year of service at the University and who have completed the new advisor training assume academic advising responsibilities.
-Faculty primarily advise juniors, seniors, and students admitted to specific academic programs.
-Faculty advisors also act as mentors and secondary advisors for freshmen and sophomores.
+Faculty/IAS Advisors (Program Advisors) are central to UW-Superior's academic advising structure.
+All faculty and Instructional Academic Staff who have completed the new advisor training assume academic advising responsibilities.
+Program advisors primarily advise juniors, seniors, and students admitted to specific academic programs.
+Program advisors also act as mentors and secondary advisors for freshmen and sophomores.

 You should always see your advisor ASAP for: